Warren G. Harding Symposium

 The Warren G. Harding Symposium is an academic, social, and cultural exploration of the life and times of America's 29th president.
 The Symposium presents in-depth analysis and research by authors, historians, researchers and experts on the Harding Era and related areas of interest.

-The Warren G. Harding Symposium is a collaboration between The Ohio State University at Marion, the Harding Home Presidential Site, the Ohio History Connection, Marion Technical College, the Marion Area Convention and Visitors Bureau, and the Marion Public Library.
+The Warren G. Harding Symposium is a collaboration between The Ohio State University at Marion, the Harding Presidential Sites, the Ohio History Connection, the Marion Area Convention and Visitors Bureau, and the Marion Public Library.

 SCHEDULE OF EVENTS